Marine Academy Detachment

-Introduction

 Marine Academy Detachment (not to be confused with Marine Academy Plymouth) is an Army Cadet Force Detachment (formerly Platoon) situated within the school grounds of Marine Academy Plymouth.
 The Detachment is part of Devon ACF, B Company (Plymouth ACF).

 Administration

 Marine Academy Detachment is run by a team of volunteers known as Adult Instructors.
 The team is led by a Detachment Commander (formerly Platoon Commander) who in turn reports to the local Company Commander.
 Each Company consists of a number of Detachments, variance in strength depends on geography of area.

 B Company Devon ACF

-B Company (Bravo Company) covers Plymouth and the surrounding area, it consists of 8 Detachments:
+B Company (Bravo Company) covers Plymouth and the surrounding area, it consists of 7 Detachments: